 Marx gets Grossbart’s orders changed back to the Pacific.
 He does it not to defend Grossbart whom he views as a bad example, but to defend the reputation of American Jews in the Army.

 I originally hated Roth.
 I thought he was ‘too Jewish’ and he made our people look like self-indulgent perverts.
-Sure, the Psychiatrist’s couch in Portnoy may be a veiled reference to Kafka’s cockroach, but Roth’s story is much harder than Neil Simon’s rose-colored Biloxi Blues, where the snarky Jewish wise-ass brats put one over on the over-matched, shell-shocked combat Veteran Sergeant Toomey.
+Sure, the Psychiatrist’s couch in Portnoy may be a veiled reference to Kafka’s cockroach, but Roth’s story is much harder-edged than Neil Simon’s rose-colored Biloxi Blues, where the snarky Jewish wise-ass brats put one over on the over-matched, shell-shocked combat Veteran Sergeant Toomey.

-Where was Toomey’s thanks for saving those brat’s people?
-Simon never gets the point, does he.
+Where was Toomey’s thanks for saving those two brat’s people?
+Simon never gets the point, does he?
 Contrast Wouk’s Caine Mutiny where the mutineers’ Jewish Navy JAG lawyer, Lieutenant Barney Greenwald, has sympathy for Queeg, because Queeg stood up to serve long before many others did and help keep Greenwald’s mother from being made into ‘soap’.

 In Roth’s ‘Defender’, the wise-ass Jewish brat doesn’t get away with it.
 Marx knows what the stakes are: he saw it in the liberated concentration camps and he knows who liberated them.

 Roth, with an unblinking gaze, speaks an ugly but unsaid universal truth about the wise-ass Jewish kid who thinks he’s too special and too smart for the Army.
-Yes, I’ve seen them first hand trying to game the system more than once: don’t any of my soul brothers dare tell me I haven’t seen it.
+Yes, I’ve seen them first hand trying to game the system more than once: don’t any of my soul brothers dare tell me that I haven’t seen it.